Quantum-Accelerators/quacc/docs/install/codes.md

 QUACC_ESPRESSO_PSEUDO="/path/to/pseudopotentials"
 ```

-Additionally, the various ESPRESSO binaries should be present in your `PATH`, or you should modify `ESPRESSO_BIN_PATHS` accordingly.
+Additionally, the various ESPRESSO binaries should be present in your `PATH`, or you should modify the `ESPRESSO_BIN_PATHS` quacc setting accordingly.

 ## Gaussian